Belmont railway station (Sutton): Future

-On 19 January 2023, Sutton Council were granted £14,121,979 from the government to add a turnback siding to the south of the station to increase capacity to let services run at 4tph instead of the current 2 tph service pattern.
-Construction is expected to finish in 2026.
+On 19 January 2023, Sutton Council were granted £14,121,979 from the government to add a turnback siding to the south of the station to increase capacity to allow 4 tph to run to London Victoria as opposed to 2 tph at present.
+The enhanced timetable will commence from December 2027.

 Services

 All services at Belmont are operated by Southern using EMUs.

 The typical off-peak service in trains per hour is: